mlawd/mattlaw.dev/content/blog/test-driven-development/article.md

 I recently read an article proclaiming Test-Driven Development (TDD) to be "[fundamentally wrong](https://hackernoon.com/test-driven-development-is-fundamentally-wrong-hor3z4d)".
-It was quite an interesting article, although I believe the author may have been a little narrow in their understanding of what TTD is & aims to achieve.
+It was quite an interesting article, although I believe the author may have been a little narrow in their understanding of what TDD is & aims to achieve.

 ## [Bad Designs and TDD](#bad-designs-and-tdd)